leonyuhanov/WIFI_System_Manager/README.md

 7. pull() stores the data in a byteArray the 1st half are the animation indexes, the second half are the durations
 8. pull() clears UI and rebuilds the UI table

-TO DO:
-1. PUSH data to the ESP
+PUSH now works as well